state-spaces/mamba/README.md

 ## Citation

-If you use this codebase, or otherwise found our work valuable, please cite Mamba:
+If you use this codebase, or otherwise find our work valuable, please cite Mamba:
 ```
 @article{mamba,
   title={Mamba: Linear-Time Sequence Modeling with Selective State Spaces},